kml562/youtube/README.md

 - Suggestions in homepage
 - Search for videos using keywords
 - Display video thumbnails, titles, and descriptions
-- Play videos in a modal window
+- Play videos in new window

 ## Limitations